Mind1992/hacker_news/README.md

 # Hacker News Clone

 Hacker News Clone is a project built in Ruby on Rails framework.
-The main goals of this project was to practise building Rails apps and reflect some of the Hacker News website's functionalities.
+The project reflects some of the Hacker News' functionalities.

 ## Setup
 Clone this repository in your terminal: